dgageot/repet/documentation/workbook-en.md

 }
 ```

-Then you can display the inner property of each developer.
+Then you can display each developer's fields.

 ```
 [[#each developers]]